 - A bench test fee will be required from those applicants invited to interview.

-- Accepted applicants must pay a non-refundable tuition deposit at time of acceptance, which will be applied to the fall term.
-Accepted applicants must pay a non-refundable fee prior to the provisional summer program that begins in early May.
+- Additionally, accepted applicants will be required to pay a non-refundable tuition deposit at time of acceptance to be applied to the fall term and a non-refundable fee prior to the provisional summer program that begins in early May.